JayCuthrell/jaycuthrell.com/_pages/resume.md

 - Extensive customer focus in sales wins, product development, and consulting internationally.
 - Highly sought after public speaker and group discussion leader with analysts and customers.
-- Held successful CTO, VP, and GM roles in rapid-growth ICT and service provider companies.
+- Held successful CTO, SVP, and GM roles in rapid-growth ICT and service provider companies.

 Career Highlights